mediadrop/mediadrop/doc/install/apache-fastcgi.rst

 Editing MediaCore
 -----------------
-If you make any changes to your MediaCore installation while Apache is running you'll need to make sure that mod_fastcgi recognizes those changes.
+If you make any changes to your MediaCore installation while Apache is running (eg. if you upgrade MediaCore or make any customizations), you'll need to make sure that mod_fastcgi recognizes those changes.

-The easiest way to do this is to stop the process that's running the app.
-A script that does this is now included in the ``my_media`` folder you created
+The easiest way to do this is to 'touch' the .fcgi script.
+This will modify the 'last modified on' timestamp of the file, so that mod_fastcgi thinks it has been updated and will read and re-load it.
-above:

 .. sourcecode:: bash